 This meeting takes place in the framework of the Whole of Society Conflict Prevention and Peacebuilding (WOSCAP) project, which Utrecht University and GPPAC have been working together on.
 This project, funded by the European Union under the Horizon 2020 programme, seeks to enhance the capabilities of the EU for implementing conflict prevention and peacebuilding interventions through sustainable, comprehensive and innovative civilian means.
 This meeting is one of the nine policy meetings the project is holding this year, at Member State level and in case study countries like Mali and Yemen, to discuss findings and recommendations.

-The objective of this policy dialogue is to discuss findings, implications, and recommendations on EU SSR missions, based on research conducted in Mali and Afghanistan as part of the EU-funded WOSCAP project.
-Key questions that will be addressed are:
+The objective of this policy dialogue was to discuss findings, implications, and recommendations on EU SSR missions, based on research conducted in Mali and Afghanistan as part of the EU-funded WOSCAP project.
+Key questions that were addressed are:

 - How have the EU's capabilities in the field of SSR developed in Mali and Afghanistan?